 Rensselaer is a somewhat small city located in the state of Indiana.
 With a population of 5,927 people and two constituent neighborhoods, Rensselaer is the 113th largest community in Indiana.

-Unlike some cities, Rensselaer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rensselaer are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rensselaer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rensselaer is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rensselaer who work in sales jobs (8.88%), management occupations (8.48%), and office and administrative support (8.38%).
+There are especially a lot of people living in Rensselaer who work in office and administrative support (9.23%), sales jobs (9.04%), and management occupations (8.46%).

 The people who call Rensselaer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rensselaer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rensselaer include Irish, English, Scottish, and Dutch.
+Important ancestries of people in Rensselaer include Irish, English, Dutch, and Scottish.

 The most common language spoken in Rensselaer is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Persian.